JoeyZ56/unit2-project-anime-blog/README/README.md

 Installations requires:

-    - From terminal be in file location that "unit2-anime-blog" is in or cd there then npm i to install all dependencies
+    - (You will need Node Js installed globally on your computure) From terminal be in file location that "unit2-anime-blog" is in or cd there then npm i to install all dependencies

 Files to add: